 At Novello, we use the latest technology to compile reports digitally.
 We use a bespoke tablet application to carry out our extensive checks while taking notes, photos and ratings on the spot.
 This not only makes it faster to complete the final report but also virtually eliminates the risk of errors.
-As a result, we can have your accurate, in-depth and straightforward digital report delivered to your inbox within the space of 24 to 48 hours.
+As a result, we can have your accurate, in-depth and straightforward digital report delivered to your inbox within the space of just a few days.

 Get your free Novello+ Building Survey quote

 With a Novello+ Building Survey, you can get detailed insight into the condition and safety of a home, enabling you to invest your money wisely while protecting the future of your comfort and finances.
 You could use our reports to shave a significant chunk off a property’s asking price and determine whether it will prove to be a practical place for you and your family to live.